-I specialise in a few subjects (Anxiety, Bereavement, Depression and Stress and believe I am a master of these.
-I do this as I have experienced them, either myself or seen it at work through being in HR.
+I limit myself to a few specialist subjects (Anxiety, Bereavement, Depression, Stress and Self-Esteem and Anger and believe I have been a master of these.
+These are subjects I have experienced, either myself or seen them closely at work through being in HR.

 If I don’t think I can help you, I will tell you.
-I also look to complete my work with you in six sessions, or sooner if I think that you are better.
+I do not require a commitment to six-sessions.
+My objective is to get you feeling better.
+If it takes less than 6 then that’s great.
 I do not aim to drag sessions out for many months.
 That is my commitment to you.

 Background and Qualifications